extremenetworks/ansible-extreme/README.md

 * slxos\_l2\_interface – Manage L2 Interfaces
 * slxos\_l3\_interface – Manage L3 Interfaces

 These modules are in active development.
+They have been merged with Ansible's pre-release branch, will be included in Ansible's next GA version -2.6, ETA late June 2018.
-Some have been merged with upstream Ansible, others have open Pull Requests.
-Check out the [README](./slxos/README.md) in the [slxos](./slxos) folder for more details about what the modules can do, how to install them, and example playbooks.
+You can get access to these now - check the [README](./slxos/README.md) in the [slxos](./slxos) folder for more details about what the modules can do, how to install them, and example playbooks.

 ## Ironware (MLXe)